Brooklyn news

 Reductions

-increase the gain or profit you realize and therefore increase your
+in basis increase the gain or profit you realize and therefore increase your

 tax liability when you sell your rental.